 Stock risk for Chinook salmon fisheries includes three major components: exploitation, biomass, and hatcheries.
-Of these, exploitation and biomass apply mainly to fisheries targeting naturally spawning fish but impacts on non-target species may also be addressed.
+Of these, exploitation and biomass apply mainly to fisheries targeting naturally spawning fish.
+In some cases, effects on non-target stocks could also be evaluated under this standard.